Can CBD Oil Help With Menopause?

 - CBD may trigger CB1 receptors in the endocannabinoid system, leading to an analgesic effect.
 This may help with headaches, acne, and joint pain (24).

 - CBD oils do not need prescriptions.
 Hemp-derived products with tetrahydrocannabinol (THC) levels not exceeding 0.3% are no longer illegal in all 50 states and US territories.
+However, certain states and regions have outlawed CBD.
+Always check with your local laws before purchasing or transporting CBD.

 - Many CBD oil brands have concentrations made from organic, vegan, and gluten-free hemp.